BenjaminNolan/etc/README.md

 `/etc/profile.d/motd.sh` and `/etc/profile.d/git_prompt.sh` are probably the most useful scripts here for people that /aren't/ me.

 `/etc/profile.d/motd.sh` prints out on login (or `source /etc/profile`) the server's FQDN, public and private IPv4 and IPv6 addresses, and distribution name and version.
+Yes, I'm aware of `libpam_motd`, but this method doesn't require me to install and configure a module to do it, and, like all good sysadmins, I'm lazy and would rather just write a script to do it when the alternative is to write a script that's loaded by a library that I'd have to configure first.
+If you already have `libpam_motd` installed, you should be able to just drop this into `/etc/update-motd.d/` and it'll be inserted into your MOTD in the normal manner.

 `/etc/profile.d/git_prompt.sh` adds the currently active git branch name to the prompt when you cd to a git repository.